ZachariahWeaver/ZachariahWeaver/README.md

 - 👋 Hi, I’m Zachariah "Ziggy" Weaver
 - 👀 I’m interested in Java and Python Applications development
-- 🌱 I’m currently learning Spring Boot & PostGreSQL
+- 🌱 I’m currently learning Spring Boot and JavaScript
 - 📫 How to reach me: Send an email to zachariahjweaver@gmail.com

 <!---